-The following features are identified on Map 2 as they contribute towards the landscape character and identity of the Parish.
-Applications that result in the loss or harm to these features will be resisted:
+The following features are identified on Map 4 as they contribute to the local character and identity:

 - Key green and open spaces

-- Views and vistas as listed at Appendix D
+- Views and vistas

 - Gateways into the settlements

-2.5.1.
 This policy seeks to define the key features that make up the local landscape character, which is so important to the setting of the parish.
 These features have been suggested by the community and tested through site work.
-The policy also seeks to protect and enhance these features including woodland, field patterns and important trees and will resist their loss.
+The policy also seeks to protect and enhance these features including woodland, parkland character, field patterns and important trees and will resist their loss.
+Where key views and vistas are affected, applications must be supported by an LVIA which assesses the impact of the proposal on the wider landscape setting.